 Table 1 is used for institutions that award an A+; Table 2 is used for institutions that do not.

-MCAT Scores: The current minimum MCAT requirement for applying to our program is a score of no less than 7 in any of Verbal Reasoning, Biological & Physical Sciences and no less than M in the Writing Sample (for exams written in 2012 or earlier).
-Applicants who write MCAT 2015 must achieve a minimum score of 124 in each of the four sections.
-Applicants with scores lower than these will be made ineligible.
+MCAT Scores: The minimum MCAT requirement for applying to our program is a score of 124 in each section (CARS, BBFL, CPBS and PSBB) on one exam.
+Applications with scores lower than 124 in any section will be made ineligible.
 Applicants should review our statistics for an indication of competitive scores.

 Pre-Interview: The first cut-off for invitation to interview is based on a score derived from applicants’ Overall Academic Average or Adjusted Academic Average (if applicable) and a Non-Academic Qualities Score.
 At this stage the academic and non-academic scores are weighed equally.
 MCAT scores, so long as minimum requirements have been met, are not taken into consideration at this stage.